27th June, 2023

 WAHR / Height Regs - Work at Height Regulations

-Employers and those in control of any work at height activity must make sure work is properly planned, uses the right type of equipment, is supervised and carried out by competent people.
+Employers and those in control of any work at height activity must make sure work is properly planned, uses the right type of equipment, and is supervised and carried out by competent people.

 WEL - Workplace Exposure Limit